Masahigo/blog/source/_posts/Setting-up-a-custom-RTMP-endpoint-for-capturing-live-video-stream.md

 ### Azure Container Instances

-ACI has been around for a long time in Azure already and is quite mature service for this type of use case.
+ACI has been around for a long time in Azure already and is quite a mature service for this type of use case.
 Although MS seems to be shifting focus more to Web Apps for Containers nowadays there is still active development put into it.
 If you need to run a single container workload in Azure without the need for hybrid connectivity this is your go-to service.

-The way the service works is you define the compute resources, ports and settings that your app requires and where to pull the container image from.
+The way the service works is you define the computing resources, ports, and settings that your app requires and where to pull the container image from.
 Based on these specs ACI spins up your container and keeps it running.
 If you need to change any of these specs later on you terminate the instance and deploy a new one to replace it.
-If you've messed up something (like forget to inject environment variable that your app relies on) the runtime will try to initialize your app in a container for several times but will eventually stop trying when it detects the app is not stable to be exposed to outside world.
+If you've messed up something (like forget to inject environment variable that your app relies on) the runtime will try to initialize your app in a container several times but will eventually stop trying when it detects the app is not stable to be exposed to the outside world.

 ### Persisting video recordings

-Due to the nature of containers you cannot rely on their state.
+Due to the nature of containers, you cannot rely on their state.
 Containers (and ACI) are stateless.

 ACI supports [mounting an Azure file share](https://docs.microsoft.com/en-us/azure/container-instances/container-instances-volume-azure-files) for persisting data.
 I hadn't tried this out before but it worked like a charm.